microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Configure the environment for the remote extension host

 The environment for the remote extension host and terminal are based on the default shell's configuration scripts:
 To evaluate the environment variables for the remote extension host process, the server creates an instance of the default shell as _interactive login shell_.
 It probes the environment variables from it and uses them as initial environment for the remote extension host process.
-The values of environment variables therefore depend on what shell is configured as default shell and the configuration scripts for that shell.
+The values of environment variables therefore depend on what shell is configured as default and the content of the configuration scripts for that shell.

+See [here](https://github.com/rbenv/rbenv/wiki/unix-shell-initialization) for an overview of each shells configuration scripts.
 Most WSL distributions have `/bin/bash` configured as the default shell. `/bin/bash` will look for startup files under `/etc/profile` first and for any startup files under `~/.bash_profile`, `~/.bash_login`, `~/.profile`.
-See [here](https://github.com/rbenv/rbenv/wiki/unix-shell-initialization) for an overview of each shells configuration scripts.

 To change the default shell of a WSL distro, follow the instructions of [this blog post](https://medium.com/@vinhp/set-and-use-zsh-as-default-shell-in-wsl-on-windows-10-the-right-way-4f30ed9592dc).

 ### Fixing problems with the code command not working

-If typing `code` from a WSL terminal on Window does not work, you may be missing some key locations from your PATH in WSL.
+If typing `code` from a WSL terminal on Window does not work because `code` can not be found, you may be missing some key locations from your PATH in WSL.

 Check by opening a WSL terminal and typing `echo $PATH`.
 You should see VS Code install path listed.
 By default, this would be: